Understanding the City Website

 Open Records Requests

-• Public agencies normally have 3 business days to respond, not counting the day they receive the request.
-Due to Covid-19, they currently have 10 business days to respond.
+Public agencies have 5 business days to respond, not counting the day they receive the request.
 If your request is time-sensitive, it may be better to submit it online or by fax, so you know they will receive it the same day you send it.

 Open Data Portal